terranblake/event-framework/README.md

 # Events

-events is a nodejs wrapper around MongoDB change streams to support per-Collection events based on a set of listeners with filters
+##### events is a wrapper around MongoDB change streams (per-Collection event listening) and Bull queues (scheduled jobs with per-collection querying) to support event subscriptions for simple or complex interactions between services

 ## Installation